ROSEN, A GLOBAL AND LEADING LAW FIRM, Encourages Humacyte, Inc. Investors To Secure Counsel Before Important Deadline In Securities Class Action - HUM...

 WHAT TO DO NEXT: To join the Humacyte class action, go to or call Phillip Kim, Esq. at 866-767-3653 or email ... for more information.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than January 17, 2025 .
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 WHY ROSEN LAW : We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
+Many of these firms do not actually litigate securities class actions, but are merely middlemen that refer clients or partner with law firms that actually litigate the cases.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm achieved the largest ever securities class action settlement against a Chinese Company at the time.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.

 DETAILS OF THE CASE : According to the lawsuit, during the Class Period, defendants made false and/or misleading statements and/or failed to disclose that: (1) Humacyte's Durham, North Carolina facility failed to comply with good manufacturing practices, including quality assurance and microbial testing; (2) the Food and Drug Administration's (“FDA”) review of the Biologics License Application (“BLA”) would be delayed while Humacyte remediated these deficiencies; and (3) as a result, there was a substantial risk to FDA approval of Acellular Tissue Engineered Vessel (“ATEV”) for vascular trauma; and (4) as a result of the foregoing, defendants' positive statements about Humacyte's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
 When the true details entered the market, the lawsuit claims that investors suffered damages.